 Each year in June and July, The Royal Ballet School holds its annual Summer Performances, an invaluable opportunity for students to perform pieces of classical repertoire alongside new choreography.
 The end of year performances are a chance to witness the exceptional talent of our young dancers and are a must-see for all ballet fans.

-The 2018 programme
+In summary: our 2018 programme

-Alumnus and freelance choreographer Andrew McNicol has been creating a new work on our 1st Year students.
+Alumnus and freelance choreographer Andrew McNicol created a new work on our 1st Year students.
 The piece is inspired by Benjamin Britten’s emotive Sea Interludes from his acclaimed opera Peter Grimes.
 His four interludes, like vignettes, describe life at sea.
 Andrew said: ‘I am hugely attracted to the nature, imagery and symbolism within Britten’s work.
 It feels highly physical and something which we can evoke with a large cast and many bodies.’

-Mark Annear, former dancer with Australian Ballet, will create a new abstract, neo-classical ballet on our Year 10 and 11 (White Lodge) students set to Stravinsky’s Pulcinella Suite.
+Mark Annear, former dancer with Australian Ballet, created a new abstract, neo-classical ballet on our Year 10 and 11 (White Lodge) students set to Stravinsky’s Pulcinella Suite.
 Mark is an established choreographer and has created more than 50 ballets for The Australian Ballet School, the West Australian Academy of Performing Arts, the Port Fairy Spring Music Festival, Richmond Ballet, Royal New Zealand Ballet, West Australian Ballet and the Dancers’ Company.

 Tania Fairbairn choreographed a character piece entitled Snegurochka for the younger dancers at White Lodge encompassing all students from Years 7 to 9.
 The piece was set to ‘incidental music’ from Tchaikovsky’s Snow Maiden and echoed the story of the Snow Maiden using a Russian character dance style.